School Selection Process

 - Qualifying schools are identified for consideration

-- Notice of Intent from qualified Innovative School Operator candidates due to ISD Superintendent
+- Notice of Intent from qualified Innovative School Operator (ISO) candidates due to ISD Superintendent

 - Selection of ISD school(s) for recommendation to and approval by the State Board of Education